 git push origin main

-Connecting the project with CircleCI
+Connecting the project to CircleCI

-To configure the environment variables, select the Environment Variables option from the left panel of the Project Settings page.
+To configure the environment variables, select Project Settings, the Environment Variables option from the left panel of the Project Settings page.
 Select Add Environment Variable.
 Next, type the environment variable and the value you want it to be assigned to.

 • AZURE_SP_PASSWORD is the password for your Azure Service Principal